Grievance and Appeal System

 Tempe, AZ 85281

-Please note: A provider must have written consent to file a grievance or appeal on behalf of a member.
+Please note: A provider must have written consent to file an appeal on behalf of a member.

 Member Grievance and Provider Complaint Process